-14.1 We recognise that children with special educational needs may be particularly prone to low self-esteem.
-We aim to ensure that identifying SEN and providing extra support does not stigmatise the child.
+14.1 We recognise that children with special educational needs & disabilities may be particularly prone to low self-esteem.
+We aim to ensure that identifying SEND and providing extra support does not stigmatise the child.
 Therefore, the views of the child should be sought and taken into account.
 Children should contribute to the decision-making process, setting targets and tracking their own progress.
 The views of the child will be given weight according to age, maturity and capability.
-We aim to involve pupils with SEN fully in all aspects of School life.
+We aim to involve all pupils in all aspects of School life.